About Util

 What Util is

-Util is a recommendation and scheduling layer for compute.
-It helps users decide when a workload should run based on changing electricity prices and carbon intensity.
+Util is a recommendation and scheduling layer for large compute workloads.
+It automatically decides when a workload should run based on changing electricity prices, carbon intensity, and location.

 Why it matters

-Timing compute changes both economic and carbon outcomes
+Timing and location change both economic and carbon outcomes

 A lot of workloads are deadline-sensitive but not start-time-sensitive.
-That difference creates a real optimization surface.
+That difference creates a meaningful optimization opportunity.

 Electricity cost changes hourly